ocharles14/lem/README.md

 # A simple LEM simulation
 # Use space bar in order to slow down
 # Try to land with a speed lower than 0.5 m/S
+# We have to clean the code and move to Class
+# ...